kevinselwyn/kevinselwyn.com/content/posts/l337-web-component.md

 ```

 Here's our class and constructor.
 Note that our class extends **`HTMLElement`**.
 We create a **`textNode`** that will be attached to the <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM" target="_blank">Shadow DOM</a> of our Custom Element.
 After that, we just bind a few callbacks that will be used later.

+We also apply a listener to our Custom Element, waiting for a **childList** event.
+This is the event we will hook into to re-translate the text if the text is changed, since otherwise we are really only waiting for an element to be attached to the DOM.
+After the element loads (and/or after the text is changed), we trigger the **`_onTranslate()`** function.

 ```js
 // ...